suszanna/PracticalMachineLearning2/README.md

 The goal of this study is to make a reasonable prediction.
 To do this, we run models that produce predictions typical of each model.
 We compare the metrics of each (accuracy and error rates) & select the best prediction as our outcome.
 We focus on the ‘classe’ variable in the above described training set: A,B,C,D,E.

-*second submission - dec 8, 2020/ not sure why this has not been peer reviewed, but it has been posted for several weeks - resubmitted in case something broke.
+*second submission - dec 8, 2020/ not sure why this has not yet been peer reviewed, as it has been posted for several weeks - resubmitted in case something broke.